vsmart/website/content/talks.markdown

 # Speaking

 I give talks on the topics of infrastructure/devops, security, on-call best practises and other topics!
 If you'd like me to speak at your event, please [send me an email](mailto:hello@franka.tech).
-Note I am only interested in speaking at events that have and enforce a solid Code of Conduct (for example the [Berlin Code of Conduct](https://berlincodeofconduct.org/)).

 ## 2018